Travel information

 Languages

-The official languages of the Conference will be French and English.
+The official languages of the Conference will be English and French.
 Simultaneous translation services will not be offered.
-In public places in Niagara, English is spoken mostly, but French is also spoken.
+In public places in Victoria, English is spoken mostly, but French is also spoken.

 Time zone

-Time zone in Niagara is GMT-4 in October.
+Time zone in Victoria is GMT-7 in October.

 Sales Taxes